-- □ Store your RV indoors, under a roof or a "breathable" cover for use during storage. - To prevent weather checking and other UV damage, cover tires exposed to sunlight. - □ Thoroughly wash the interior and the exterior of your RV. - Do not use the stabilizing jacks during storage. - □ Check the roof and other surfaces to ensure there is no damage and potential leakage that might otherwise go unnoticed. - □ Inspect and seal off any area that offers an entry point for rodents, birds or insects.
+- Store your RV indoors, under a roof or a "breathable" cover for use during storage. - □ To prevent weather checking and other UV damage, cover tires exposed to sunlight. - □ Thoroughly wash the interior and the exterior of your RV. - □ Do not use the stabilizing jacks during storage. - □ Check the roof and other surfaces to ensure there is no damage and potential leakage that might otherwise go unnoticed. - □ Inspect and seal off any area that offers an entry point for rodents, birds or insects.
 Cover all external outlets (i.e. furnace, vents etc.).
-Damage from birds, rodents, insect, etc., is not covered under the "Towable Limited Warranty" applicable to your RV. - $\Box$ Close all windows and roof vents. - $\Box$ Cover the roof air conditioner (if so equipped). - □ Close the propane cylinder valve(s).
-We recommend using a propane cylinder cover, and to make sure the propane regulator is covered.
-If is equipped with a gas/electric DSI range, light a range gas burner to consume any gas remaining in the lines.
-Once the flame extinguishes itself, turn the burner valve OFF.
+Damage from birds, rodents, insect, etc., is not covered under the "Towable Limited Warranty" applicable to your RV. - □ Close all windows and roof vents. - □ Cover the roof air conditioner (if so equipped).